Vahidpro/clean-code-notes/README.md

-# clean-code-noes
+# Clean Code Notes
-My Notes and highlights of clean code book
+My notes and highlights of the Clean Code book.